Reva Shayne: Casting and characterization

 Following the end of GL, Zimmer released her autobiography I'm Just Sayin': Three Deaths, Seven Husbands and a Clone!
 My Life as a Daytime Diva in August 2010.
 The book followed her career and her own personal struggles over the years.
 Zimmer believed that the book will make the public see her for who she truly is and said, "When you’re with a character that long, sometimes it makes you wonder, Who am I?
 The book will correlate Reva to Kim, hopefully with humor."
 Zimmer has also appeared in numerous stage productions, including Sunset Boulevard, Blood Brothers, Gypsy, The Rainmaker, Love, Loss and What I Wore, Odysseus D.O.A. and Lost Boy Found in Whole Foods, which raised funds for awareness about the genocide in Darfur.
 Zimmer also participated in ABC Daytime Salutes Broadway Cares in 2010 and appeared with former co-star Robert Newman, who played Josh Lewis in the production of Curtains in 2011.
 In 2012, Zimmer, along with several other daytime actors, began filming for the movie 23 Blast in Corbin, Kentucky.
-Zimmer also played Madame Morrible in the New Orleans Broadway show Wicked, June 2013.
+Zimmer also played Madame Morrible in the First National Tour of the musical Wicked.